kindlewit/go-festility/README.md

 ```
 go build
 ```
-will create a new file that's named after the module **festility**.
+will create a new file that's named after the module **go-festility**.

 ```
-go run festility
+go run .
 # OR
 go run <package-name>
 ```